algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFirstWeek.md

     - The test plan has been started.
     - The user manual has been started.
     - The RACI matrix has been created.
+    - The technical specifications document has been started.

 3. Hardware components
     - The team has received all the hardware components.